waterloo-rocketry/closedrocket/README.md

 0. run Simulinkcanards.prj (if the folders and subfolders are not yet added to your path)

 #### Option A
+1. run `configure_plant_model`
-1. open the `CC_Flight_Simulation.slx` in the `plant-model` folder \
+2. open the `CC_Flight_Simulation.slx` in the `plant-model` folder
-   a.
-Open as model and project \
-   b.
-Click on "continue" in the pop-up window

-2. run `configure_plant_model`
-3. When everything has loaded and simulink is open, click the big green start button in center of the top header
+3. when everything has loaded and simulink is open, click the big green start button in center of the top header
-4. Plot access: scope blocks in subsystems `/visualization_estimator`, or `/plant_combined/visualization_sim`
+4. plot access: scope blocks in subsystems `/visualization_estimator`, or `/plant_combined/visualization_sim`

 #### Option B
 1. run `sim_call` (in `monte-carlo/`) to simulate a single sim and plot